msofficesvn/msofficesvn/README.md

 ## Compatibility

-Because TortoiseSVN is a Windows-only software, so does MSOfficeSVN.\
+TortoiseSVN is a Windows-only software, so does MSOfficeSVN.\
 In other words, MSOfficeSVN is **not** compatible with Mac OS versions of Microsoft Office.

+_As of April 29, 2021, we decided to stop supporting MS Office 2003 and older.
+[Already released versions](https://github.com/msofficesvn/msofficesvn/releases/) of MSOfficeSVN may fortunately be compatible with those old versions of MS Office._

 The [latest release 1.4.0](https://github.com/msofficesvn/msofficesvn/releases/tag/rel-1.4.0) is compatible:
 * Up to Microsoft Office 2019 (at least)